irisgau/irisgau.github.io/docs/_posts/2024-09-23-pacific-northwest.markdown

 I loved this trip.
 The amount of time spent in each city was perfect.
 Everything I ate somehow tasted better than it normally does, especially true in Vancouver.
 I also loved learning about Canadian history and politics.

 I am grateful for the relationships I have formed over the years, that led to friends generously hosting me and many catch-ups along the way.
-It was special to deepen these friendships and see my friends' day to day lives.
+It was special to deepen these friendships, see their day to day lives, and meet their friends.

 I visited Seattle to see if I can imagine living there, and I definitely can.
 This last-minute trip booked just a couple weeks prior, turned into a wonderful 11 days.